-To get started quickly, use the "built-in-ds" sample project included in the Smart GWT SDK under samples/built-in-ds.
-Within this directory, see the README.txt file for instructions to import the project into the Eclipse IDE or to run the project from the command line using Apache ant.
+Alternatively, have a look at the "built-in-ds" sample project included in the Smart GWT SDK under samples/built-in-ds.
+It contains a README.txt file with instructions for importing the project into the Eclipse IDE or to run the project from the command line using Apache ant, similar to projects created with an archetype.

-Several other sample projects are provided that demonstrate integration with popular Java technologies.
-However, because it is the simplest and represents Smart GWT best practices, we recommend starting with the "built-in-ds" project unless you have a specific need to do otherwise.
+Sample projects are also provided to demonstrate integration with popular Java technologies, each with a corresponding Maven archetype.
+However, because it is the simplest and represents Smart GWT best practices, we recommend starting with SQLDataSources as illustrated in both the "quickstart-unprotected" archetype and "built-in-ds" sample project unless you have a specific need to do otherwise.
 See Chapter 11, Evaluating Smart GWT, for details.

-Do not start by importing the Showcase project.
+Do not base your own project on the Showcase "sample".
 The Showcase is designed to host several hundred short-lived miniapplications and to demonstrate a variety of data binding approaches.
 It is not structured like a normal application and does not represent best practices for normal applications.